 Interworking with full mapping of LWM2M Objects in LWM2M Endpoints to semantically enabled Content Sharing Resources that are utilized by M2M Applications.

-Interworking with one-to-one mapping of LWM2M Objects with oneM2M <mgmtObj> resources
+Interworking with one-to-one mapping of LWM2M Objects with oneM2M <mgmtObj> or <flexContainer> resources.

 NOTE: The present document limits Content Sharing Resources to <container> and <contentInstance> resources.